Education Day Retreat 2021

-Each year, DOVIA-LA hosts Education Day, which is the premier West Coast conference for professionals in the field of volunteer engagement.
-It’s an excellent opportunity for those working with volunteers in the Greater Los Angeles area to dedicate time to professional development, learning and sharing best practices and networking.
+Each year, DOVIA-LA hosts Education Day, which is the premier West Coast conference for the field of volunteer engagement.
+Education Day is an opportunity for professional development and networking for those working with volunteers in California and beyond.
 This day is designed for all levels of the organization.

 Presenters + Workshops:

 DOVIA-LA Board of Directors:

 VP of Education & Programs of DOVIA-LA: Meghan Maloney, CVA

 Meghan has a passion for the nonprofit sector and public service.
 She spent three years working as an AmeriCorps volunteer at agencies such as City Year, the Los Angeles Superior Courts, and L.A.
 Works.
 Currently, she is the Volunteer and Programs Manager at Executive Service Corps of Southern California, where she plays a key role in volunteer onboarding, matching, and engagement.
 Meghan is an active volunteer as well – she serves as the Vice President of Education and Programs at DOVIA-LA, and facilitates monthly discussions for millennials navigating through grief and loss with The Dinner Party.
 Meghan received her Credential in Volunteer Administration in Fall 2020.
 She believes that volunteering can change the world, and is a big advocate for intergenerational connections.
 She is an alumna of UCLA, graduating with a B.A. double major in American Literature and History with a minor in LGBT Studies.
 She is a proud Angeleno, and has lived in Los Angeles her entire life.
 She’s an ENFJ, a Leo, and a 2w3.
 Behind the scenes, Meghan enjoys spending time with her senior cat, reading memoirs, and exploring LA’s food scene.